|Graduate Program Head||Holly Angelique|

 |The Graduate Faculty|

 The program is intended for both part- and full-time students.
-Courses will be scheduled for fall and spring semesters.
+Courses will be scheduled for fall, and spring, and summer semesters.
 Admission is in the fall and spring semesters only.
+However, the program encourages fall admission and typically reserves spring admission for exceptional circumstances on a case-by-case basis.

-Students will be admitted on a competitive basis and must submit the following:
+Students will be admitted on a competitive basis and must submit the online application submit including the following:

-- a completed Graduate School online application and payment of the application fee
+- a completed Graduate School online application and payment of the nonrefundable application fee

 - official transcripts from all post-secondary institutions attended